miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Moved Computer and Firearms books from Trip to clinic and Carson's.
 +Removed the zoom mode of the "Jamie Sue" and balanced with damage.
 +Made Melee and Defense powerups increase the skill instead of feat.
-Fixed Python script errors in Grout's mansion and Vesuvius levels.
+Fixed Python script errors in Grout's Mansion and Vesuvius levels.
 Repaired bug that could make Imalia angry before getting her quest.
 Cops use GLOCKs and dead enemies will drop a little bit more ammo.
 Fixed paying angered Vandal error and added a Gargoyle quest state.